 1MC Under the Commonwealth Places (Mirror Taxes) Act 1998 (Commonwealth) s.
 8, modifications to State taxing laws, in their application as Commonwealth laws in Commonwealth places in Western Australia, may be prescribed.
 Modifications are prescribed in the Commonwealth Places (Mirror Taxes) (Modifications of Applied Laws (WA)) Notice 2007 (Commonwealth).
 If a modification is to replace or insert a numbered provision, the new provision is identified by the superscript 1MC appearing after the provision number.
 If a modification is to replace or insert a definition, the new definition is identified by the superscript 1MC appearing after the defined term.

+1a On the date as at which this compilation was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.
+For the text of the provisions see the endnotes referred to in the table.

+Provisions that have not come into operation